-- Fluoride – In Toronto, where I live, the municipality intentionally fluoridates drinking water, although it is known to be highly toxic to multiple body systems.
+- Fluoride – In the KW region, where I live, the municipality intentionally fluoridates drinking water, although it is known to be highly toxic to multiple body systems.
 When most people think of fluoride, they might think of their teeth, and may even believe that fluoride contributes to good dental health.
 This is a major misconception.
 Fluoride consumption in humans has been studied for decades, and it has been shown that it:

 - Contributes to infertility and sperm damage

 - Increases absorption of toxic metals, such as lead (more on these below)

 - Disrupts collagen synthesis, needed for healthy skin, joints and connective tissue

 - Decreases the effectiveness of our immune systems